 Both HubSpot and Salesforce advise against using duplicate records, as it can lead to data corruption.
 HubSpot automatically deduplicates contacts based on email address.
 In Salesforce, you can set up a process for managing duplicate records.

-Some sales teams may use a process that creates new Lead records when a known Contact re-engages, or becomes a new opportunity.
-The HubSpot - Salesforce integration will not create new records if a record with a matching email exists, so the recommended solution for managing Lead re-engagement is to either create new tasks, or new opportunities and associate those with the existing Contact record.
+Some sales teams may create new Lead records when a known Contact re-engages or becomes a new opportunity.
+The integration will not create new records if a record with a matching email exists, so the recommended solution for managing Lead re-engagement is to either create new tasks or new opportunities and associate them with the existing Contact record.
 That being said, it may sometimes be impractical to change your current processes and duplication may be unavoidable.
 If you do have duplicate records in Salesforce, here's what you can expect:

-- HubSpot deduplicates based on email address - if you have records with the same name or other matching fields (e.g. Name) in Salesforce, you may consider this a duplicate, but to HubSpot this will appear as two unrelated records.
+- HubSpot deduplicates based on email address.
+If you have records with the same name or other matching fields (e.g. Name) in Salesforce, you may consider this a duplicate, but to HubSpot this will appear as two unrelated records.

 If you are attempting to clean up duplicate records in Salesforce by merging records, you should always choose the currently syncing record as the master.
 To do this, look for the record in Salesforce with data in the HubSpot Intelligence Visualforce window.
 If you have mapped the HubSpot contact property Last Salesforce Sync Time to a custom field on your Leads and Contacts in Salesforce, you can also use that field to determine the syncing contact during the merge process.
 This property in HubSpot is updated each time a record syncs from HubSpot to Salesforce, so it will always indicate the Salesforce record that is most up to date.